Tech Track 100

 The Sunday Times Tech Track 100 is an annual league table published in association with The Sunday Times newspaper in the UK.
-It ranks Britain’s 100 private technology (TMT) companies with the fastest-growing sales over their last three years.
+It ranks Britain’s 100 private technology companies with the fastest-growing sales over their last three years.
 It is published in The Sunday Times each September, with an awards event typically held in November, and networking dinners for alumni companies throughout the year.
 The league table is researched and produced by Fast Track, an Oxford-based research and networking events business.

 About Fast Track

 Fast Track was a leading research and events company that built a network of the UK’s top-performing private companies, from the fastest-growing to the biggest, through its rankings in The Sunday Times.
 Founded in 1997 by Hamish Stevenson, it published seven annual league tables and brought company founders and directors together at invitation-only networking awards events and alumni dinners.